Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 To access the dashboard in the Qumulo Core UI remotely, use any node's IP address to connect via [web browser](https://care.qumulo.com/hc/en-us/articles/115013902267-Qumulo-Core-s-Web-UI-Browser-Compatability).

-For additional guidance on cluster configuration and getting started, reference the **[Qumulo Installation FAQ](https://care.qumulo.com/hc/en-us/articles/115008010087-Qumulo-Installation-FAQ)** article for more details.
+For additional guidance on cluster configuration and getting started, reference the [Qumulo Installation FAQ](https://care.qumulo.com/hc/en-us/articles/115008010087-Qumulo-Installation-FAQ) article for more details.

-## Resolution

-You should now be able to successfully prepare the nodes for installing Qumulo Core and create a cluster on HPE Apollo 4200 Gen9 hardware